careycwang/CS5224-CarSpy/README.md

 See `\cloudformation` folder

 ## Dataset
-We obtain used cars data from Kaggle's [100,000 UK Used Car Data set](https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes).
+We obtain used cars data from Kaggle's [100,000 Singapore Used Car Data set](https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes).
 It contains the scraped data of 100,000 used cars listings, which have been separated into files corresponding to each car manufacturer.

 ## Contributor
 - [Wang Changqin](https://github.com/archiewang0716)